Now

 Coming to grips with aging

-My mom turns 92 in January my dad next July.
+My mom turned 92 in January; my dad will in July.
 They’re both declining mentally and I know I won’t have many more years with them.
 I’m 68.
 Retirement age.

 According to the Life Expectancy Calculator I should live to 91 – that’s 23 more years.
 I worry about being a burden to my family in my later years, even though my parents aren’t yet.
 I’ve read Atul Gawande’s excellent (and sad) Being Mortal and it scares me.
 I’m an atheist so I don’t have any hopes of an afterlife.
 Although, as I get nearer to the end I notice that Nick Bostrom’s simulation hypothesis gets more appealing.
 Even more believable.